 No matter what type of infant humidifier you buy, when you use hard water from the faucet you will have a white dust on the floor and furniture from the minerals in the water.
 There will be more mineral build up in the unit that requires more rigorous cleaning.
 We recommend you to buy distilled water.
 It might cost you a dollar a gallon, but it’s worth it in terms of clogging and cleaning buildup that must be removed repeatedly.
 Distilled water will also increase the life and efficiency of your humidifier.

-6 Features for Reviewing Humidifier
+6 Features of Room Humidifier for Baby

 1. Low Noise